top of page

 has been featured at the museum since 2012.

-Two years later, recognizing the need for a larger and more flexible space for the museum's exhibits, Andrew moved the museum to Brittan Acres Elementary School, where the museum was held on a Sunday in the fall of 2015.
-Since then, the museum has been held annually at Brittan Acres, attracting an increasingly larger audience of locals, families, and transportation fans from across the San Francisco Bay Area.
+Two years later, recognizing the need for a larger and more flexible space for the museums exhibits, Andrew moved the museum to Brittan Acres Elementary School, where the museum was held on a Sunday in the fall of 2015.
+Between 2015–19, the museum was held annually at Brittan Acres, attracting an increasingly larger audience of locals, families, and transportation fans from across the San Francisco Bay Area.
 Exhibits included topics ranging from exploring the legacy of the Transcontinental Railroad, celebrating 150 years in 2019, to analyzing the benefits and drawbacks of transit villages in the Bay Area, with hands-on activities including VR footage of trains around the world, an airport-themed escape room, and more.

-Each year brings all-new exhibits to the museum, while maintaining the unique mixture of education and interactivity within each exhibit.
+Across all the years and various locations, Andrew’s goal was always to develop a unique mixture of education and interactivity within each exhibit.
 To Andrew, this enables visitors of all ages, including those who may not be the biggest transit fanatics, to have an enjoyable time at the museum.

 Museum History